MrChromebox/website/docs/reverting/bootableusb.md

 # Making a Bootable USB

+Creating a bootable USB drive is essential for installing an operating system on your Chromebook/Chromebox after flashing custom firmware, or for creating a ChromeOS recovery USB to restore stock firmware.

+This guide covers creating bootable USB drives for Linux and Windows installation.
+For creating a ChromeOS recovery USB, see [Making a ChromeOS Recovery USB](/docs/reverting/making-recovery-usb.md).

-::: danger
+::: danger DATA LOSS WARNING
-Flashing Ventoy or ISOs to an external drive will **wipe all data** on said drive.
-Back up anything if you need to.
+Flashing Ventoy or ISOs to an external drive will **wipe all data** on that drive.
+Back up any important files before proceeding.
 :::

 ## Prerequisites

-1. Another PC or laptop with at least 8GB storage
+1. Another PC or laptop (Windows, Linux, or macOS)
-2. An internet connection
+2. An internet connection to download ISO files and tools
-3. An external drive like a USB drive or SD card that is at least 8GB.
+3. A USB drive or SD card with at least 8GB capacity (16GB+ recommended for Windows)

 ## Downloading an ISO

 1. Determine what OS you want.

-   * For Linux, keep in mind Ubuntu and Ubuntu-based derivatives **are not supported**.
+   **For Linux:**
+   * Most modern Linux distributions work well with MrChromebox firmware
+   * For best results, use distributions with recent kernels (6.1+)
+   * See the [chrultrabook Supported Devices page](https://docs.chrultrabook.com/docs/devices.html) for specific OS compatibility by device

+   **For Windows:**
-   * For Windows, keep in mind only official versions of Windows 10 and newer are supported.
+   * Only official versions of Windows 10 (version 1709 or later) and Windows 11 are supported
+   * Driver support varies by device - check [chrultrabook compatibility](https://docs.chrultrabook.com/docs/devices.html) before installing

 2. Place the ISO in a safe place.

 ## Flashing using Rufus (Windows)